The Forests Amendment (Forest Firefighters Presumptive Rights Compensation) Act 2021 (the FFPRC Act) commenced on 14 September 2022.

 How your eligibility is decided

 All forest firefighter claims for presumptive rights require an expert opinion from an Advisory Committee established under the legislation.
 The Advisory Committee includes members with forest firefighting expertise.
 The Advisory Committee provides non-binding advice to WorkSafe as to whether a forest firefighter:

 - meets the eligibility requirements to receive the presumption

 - has attended an 'exceptional exposure event' and is eligible to receive special consideration

 Where a forest firefighter does not meet the relevant qualifying period, they can apply for special consideration to assess whether they have attended an exceptional exposure event in order to receive the presumption.
 The FFPRC Act does not define what an exceptional exposure event is.
 However, the Advisory Committee will consider:

 - whether there are any relevant findings from a coroner, court proceedings or official inquiry regarding an event known to have exposed firefighters to carcinogens

 - relevant records, employer data or local knowledge

 - any other matters prescribed by the regulations

-How do you make a claim?
+How to make a claim